BestTimesToVisit.com Logo

 Beyond the Terracotta Army, what's a must-see that most tourists miss?

-You absolutely have to explore the Muslim Quarter, but go beyond just the food stalls!
-Wander into the smaller alleyways and you'll discover hidden mosques with stunning architecture, like the Great Mosque of Xi'an, which blends Chinese and Islamic design in a way you won't see anywhere else.
-It's a vibrant cultural immersion that feels worlds away from the main tourist drag.
+You absolutely have to explore the Muslim Quarter, but go beyond just the main food street.
+Wander down the smaller alleyways, especially in the morning, to see local life unfold and discover hidden mosques like the Great Mosque of Xi'an, which is a fascinating blend of Chinese and Islamic architecture.
+It's a sensory overload in the best way possible!

-How do I get around Xi'an like a local, and is it easy to navigate?
+How do I get around Xi'an efficiently, and is it easy for foreigners?

 How many days do you need in Xi'an, China?